cookies-mod/cookies-mod/README.md

 ![cookies banner v2](https://github.com/Morazzer/cookies-mod/assets/58326890/b6d115b9-63f2-44c3-a7f4-b23b04571252)
 # Cookies Mod - A Minecraft Mod for Hypixel Skyblock

-Cookies Mod is a Minecraft mod made with the Fabric API and focus on Hypixel's Skyblock game mode.
-The current version of the mod supports the latest Minecraft version (1.20.2).
+"Cookie's Mod" is a Minecraft modification designed to enhance your Hypixel skyblock experience.
+It is built using the [Fabric API](https://fabricmc.net/) and is compatible with the latest version of Minecraft, 1.20.2.
+The mod introduces new features and tools specifically tailored for skyblock players, providing a fresh and improved gameplay experience.
+This mod is straightforward to use and aims to make your skyblock adventures even more enjoyable.
+And by the way, the name "Cookie's Mod" is inspired by the owner’s cat, Cookie.

 ## 📦 Features